alexandertoepfer/sqnfzy/README.md

 ```

 # Results
-From two different score matrices multiple other approximate matches could be found even though they are scoring below half of the perfect score.
+From two different score matrices besides the obvious first match multiple other approximate matches could be found even though they are scoring below half of the perfect score.
 ```c
                         (DISPARITY MATRIX)
               Gaps have less penalty than mismatches